FeinbergCS5010Fall2023/The-Clinic-Project/README.md

     * Number of rooms

 ### How to Run
+In order to run Milestone4.jar, which is included in the res folder, you must run the following command in the command prompt:

+cd /directory/with/JARfile java -jar Milestone4.jar

+This will then prompt you to the welcome screen to begin the game.
+Instructions for using the game are included below.

 ### How to Use the Program
 When you run the JAR file, you will be greeted with the welcome page.
 From there,